 - cost per click – this data is relevant for ads, showing an estimate of how much you would pay for a click if you created an ad for that keyword;

-- pay per click competition - most relevant for ads, but also helpful in SEO, it’s a number from 0 to 100 that tells you if other businesses are advertising for that keyword or not;
+- pay per click competition – most relevant for ads, but also helpful in SEO; it’s a number from 0 to 100 that tells you if other businesses are advertising for that keyword or not;

 - keyword difficulty – an estimated number from 0 to 100 that tells you how difficult it would be for your website to be in the top results for that keyword.

-The keywords you’re interested in are the ones that are highly searched for, don’t have a lot of competition and have a low keyword difficulty level.
+The keywords you’re interested in are the ones that are highly searched for, don’t have a lot of competition, and have a low keyword difficulty level.
 While you shouldn’t include just one keyword in your article, you should choose a primary keyword that has the best combination of the three traits I just mentioned.

 4. Common ideas – what are other people writing about this topic?

 The number of blog posts written every month will shock you.
-There are more than 77 million blog articles posted last month just on blogs hosted on WordPress.com.
+There were more than 77 million blog articles posted last month just on blogs hosted on WordPress.com.
 Imagine how many blog posts were written everywhere on the Internet.
 What I’m saying is… it’s very difficult to find a topic nobody wrote about.
 That’s why you have to find out what other people are writing about on the topic you chose.